minhdqdev/minhdq99hp.github.io/_posts/2020-10-16-microservices.md

 ### High Cohension
 "Making changes in lots of different places is slower, and deploying lots services at once is risky - both of which we want to avoid."

+"Prematurely decomposing a system into microservices can be costly, especially if you are new to the domain."

 # Kinh nghiệm làm việc với Microservice